 • concert documentation, including but not limited to the house programme, photos and media reviews; and

-• one-page reflective statement on how the concert helped meet AMP objectives.
+• a one-page reflective statement on how the concert helped meet AMP objectives.

 Some Considerations for Successful Submission

-In addition to the guidelines and requirements stated above, The Azrieli Music Prizes Advisory Council has provided the following notes to help applicants shape a more successful submission:
+In addition to the guidelines and requirements stated above, The Azrieli Music Prizes Advisory Council has provided the following considerations to help shape a more successful submission.

-1. Don’t worry about how ‘Jewish’ or ‘Canadian’ your programming is or is not.
-One of AMP’s objectives is to generate productive intercultural understandings through a rich consideration of what Jewish and Canadian music is and can be.
+• Don’t worry about how ‘Jewish’, ‘Canadian’ or ‘International’ your programming is or is not.
+Ensembles from all nationalities, faiths, backgrounds and communities are equally welcome to apply.
+In fact, one of the Foundation’s hopes for AMP is to generate productive intercultural understandings through a rich consideration of what Jewish, Canadian or International music is and can be.

-4. Please note that the quality of the support documents greatly affects the ability to evaluate a proposal.
-Please ensure that submitted recordings are as clear and undistorted as possible and that printed materials are clean and legible.
+• Please note that the quality of the support documents greatly affects the ability to evaluate a proposal.
+Please ensure that submitted recordings are as clear and undistorted as possible and that print materials are clean and legible.
 If the reproduction quality is so low that it is difficult to ascertain the product, then this will impact the Council’s evaluation.

 Review Process and Criteria